What Are Carrots?

 Too much beta-carotene also may cause problems for people who can’t change it to vitamin A, such as people who have hypothyroidism.

 For some people, eating carrots can make their mouths itch.
-That’s something called oral allergy syndrome.
+That’s called oral allergy syndrome.
 Your body reacts to the proteins in certain fruits and vegetables as if they were pollens you’re allergic to.
 It doesn't tend to happen if the carrots are cooked.

 How to Prepare and Store Carrots